BACK TO TOP

 Coal mining in the UK

-With the 15-month long illegal coal mining operation finally halted at the Ffos-y-fran opencast coal mine, 2024 has just a single commercial coal mine in operation - Aberpergwm, a deep coal mine in South Wales.
-Aberpergwm secured an extension in 2022 to extract up to an additional 40 million tonnes of coal until 2039.
-There are 5 other artisanal coal mines operating in Northumberland and Gloucester.
-Although significant, the volume of coal mining now is tiny compared with the historical coal mining sector in the UK which was a major employer of over 100,000 of workers at the industry's height, whereas in June 2024, the sector employed just 285 people (excluding employment at Ffos-y-fran as the coal operator is refusing to report to the Coal Authority).
+After 15-months of illegal coal mining Ffos-y-fran opencast coal mine finally closed 0n 31st November 2023.
+As of 2025, just one commercial coal mine is in operation - Aberpergwm, a deep coal mine in South Wales.
+Aberpergwm secured an extension in 2022 to extract up to an additional 42 million tonnes of coal until 2039.
+There are 5 other 'artisanal' coal mines operating, with one in Northumberland and 4 Gloucester.
+Although significant, the volume of coal mining in the UK now is tiny compared with the historical coal mining sector in the UK which was a major employer of over 100,000 of workers at the industry's height, whereas by March 2025, the sector employed just 267 people.
+Glan Lash dormant opencast coal mine in South Wales reapplied in 2024 to reopen the coal mine and expand it after its 2018 application to do the same was rejected in 2023.

 Impacts from mining coal